antvis/S2/s2-site/docs/manual/contribution.en.md

 ## branch management

-At present, we are developing based on the `master` branch.
-If there is any modification, please pull a branch based on the `master` , and then in the form of `PR` , we have integrated the DingTalk robot, which will review your PR for the first time and give feedback
+At present, we are developing based on the `next` branch.
+If there is any modification, please pull a branch based on the `next` , and then in the form of `PR` , we have integrated the DingTalk robot, which will review your PR for the first time and give feedback

 ## Submit Bug Feedback